KnightCTF 2024 - Writeup

 Flag: KCTF{metasploit}

-Researching more on CVE-2011-2523, several video demonstrations show Metasploit being used to gain access.
+Just research online about CVE-2011-2523, several videos show Metasploit being used to gain initial access.

 PORT [Networking]